Victor Neuburg (poet): Relationship with Aleister Crowley

-And so broke down in the training.

-The Vine Press and "The Poet's Corner"
+The Vine Press

 From 1916 Neuburg served in the British Army.
 After the end of the First World War he moved to Steyning in Sussex, where he ran a small press, the Vine Press.
 In 1920 he published a collection of ballads and other verse under the title Lillygay.
 Many of these were adapted from earlier ballad collections.
 In 1923 Peter Warlock set five of these verses to music under the same title.